-Cold decreases the flow of fluid into the injured tissues and slows the release of chemicals that cause pain and inflammation.
-There is less swelling and internal bleeding.
+The cold decreases the flow of fluid into the injured tissues and slows the release of chemicals that cause pain and inflammation.
+It also results in less swelling and internal bleeding.
 It acts as a painkiller by reducing the ability of the nerve endings to conduct impulses, and by reducing toxic build-up.
 Cooling the deep tissue also reduces muscle spasm.

 Duration and frequency of cold pack application

 How often and for how long cold packs should be used varies, so please ask your chiropractor, but generally they can be used from five to twenty minutes at a time, allowing an hour between applications.
 Superficial areas such as hands, feet and elbows will require less time than deeper areas such as the lower back that requires a full 20 minutes.
 Cold therapy should be stopped once the skin feels numb.
 Hourly applications are most effective immediately following an injury, reducing in frequency as the inflammation and pain subsides.
 Ice is best used in the first 48 hours after an injury, but may be required for longer periods.